PaulScotti/paulscotti.github.io/_posts/2017-10-21-hacking-the-phd.md

 ---
-layout: postx
+layout: postxxx
-title:  "Hacking the PhD"
+title:  "Hacking the PhD (x)"
 date:   2017-10-21
 excerpt: "My experience so far trying to formulate the recipe for high impact publications."
 comments: false